 Tolma made with cabbage or vine leaves is very similar except the filling is wrapped inside the leaves instead of being stuffed in a vegetable.
 Other than the vessel, the ingredients remain mostly the same.

 Pkhali (or mkhali) refers to a family of Georgian appetizers made with any type of cooked vegetable mixed with ground walnuts, garlic, herbs, and spices.
-It’s like a type of cold vegetable pate or spread that’s traditionally eaten with Georgian griddled corn cakes called mchadi.
+Commonly served at Georgian restaurants, it’s like a type of cold vegetable pate or spread that’s traditionally eaten with Georgian griddled corn cakes called mchadi.

 Pkhali can be made with different types of vegetables like spinach, beetroot, white beans, cabbage, eggplant, carrots, or squash.
 They take the color of whatever vegetable they’re made with so they can range in appearance from a pale orange to a deep green to an intense purple.
 Typically shaped into balls, they’re often garnished with pomegranate seeds and served as the first course at supras.